eugnsp/library/data_structures_and_algorithms/trees.md

 :memo: **Notes**

-* Maximum height of an AVL tree with *N* nodes is ~1.44 log<sub>2</sub>*N*.
+* Maximum height of an AVL tree with *N* nodes is `~1.44 log₂N`.
-* One rotation always suffices.
+* For insertions, one rotation always suffices.
+For deletions, `O(log N)` rotations may be required.
 Non-recursive insertions and deletions are generally faster, but harded to code and read.
+* Double rotations can be made more efficient if performed as a single step and not as two single rotations.
 * Balance factors (differences in heights) can be stored instead of heights.
 This results in faster but more complicated code.
 If a balance factor is stored as a separate data member, there is no profit in the amount of space used due to data alignment.
-* Double rotations can be made more efficient if performed as a single step and not as two single rotations.
+* AVL trees require at most 45% more comparisons than optimal binary search trees.

 ### Other binary trees